 Hatches: Midges, sporadic blue-winged olives and a caddis or two

 14 Day Forecast: Look for low flows and technical fishing.
-Anglers can expect to see sporadic hatches of midges.
+Anglers can expect to see reliable hatches of midges and a blue-winged olive or two.
 Target the traditional winter lies (slow, deep pools) where you’ll find the largest concentration of fish.
-The best fishing is between 11 a.m. and 3 p.m.
+The water is cold, and the trout are still favoring the slower water.

 About Williams Fork

 The Williams Fork River is a top-notch fishery of its own.
 This beautiful fishery is nestled between the Williams Peaks and Middle Park and is truly a fly-fishing paradise.
 The two-mile stretch between the upper boundary of the Kemp Unit and the confluence of the Colorado River is a mixture or riffles, runs and pocket water with one of the best populations of brown trout in the “west”.
 A 30-minute hike to the river keeps the crowds to a minimum.
 Anglers can catch trout with a variety of methods including nymphs, streamers, and dry flies.
 The hatches include caddis, blue wing olives, midges, tricos, and red quills.
 Being a tributary of the Colorado River-spring and fall-spawning runs bring some “lunkers” into the stream.
 Ideal flows for the “Fork” are between 100-250 cfs.
 The regulations are flies and lures only and all fish must be returned to the water immediately.